kaspermunch/PopulationGenomicsCourse/Projects/README.md

 -----------------------------------------------------------------------------------------------

-# Positive selection among in the chromosome 3 region 3p21.31
+# Positive selection in the chromosome 3 region 3p21.31

 The 3p21.31 region on the human chromosome 3 spans about five megabases where positive selection seems to act recurrently.
 Previously published papers suggest that genes in the region have been under selection on multiple occasions in both African humans, in the ancestors of humans and chimpanzees, and more generally across primates.
+Why strong selection so often affects this region and which genes this selection affects is not not really known.
 With your newly aquired skills, you can apply the the most advanced population genomic methods and produce an updated inference of selection in Africans.
 For this project you have phased genotypes for chr3:46000000-54000000 individuals from the following populations:

 ```
 YRI 	Yoruba      Yoruba in Ibadan, Nigeria